zivkaplan/C-data-structures/readme.md

 Here, I am uploading re-implementations for the sake of exercise.

+Every DS has a folder with a header file, source file and a small test that demonstrate the API functionality, and a simple makefile.
+Note that some DS will be built upon others.

 ### 🟢 Ready:
 - Stack
+- Singly Linked List

 ### 🟡 In Progress:
-- Singly Linked List
+- Queue

 ### 🟠 To Do (in the near future):
 - Doubly Linked List
 - Vector
-- Queue
 - Circular Queue
 - Binary Search Tree
 - AVL
+- Add for each DS file with info about the DS (complexity, pros and cons)